Physarum polycephalum

 The life cycle of Physarum polycephalum.
 The outer circuit illustrates the natural cycle alternating between the haploid amoebal stage and diploid plasmodial stage.
 The inner circuit illustrates the fully haploid "apogamic" life cycle.
 Both cycles exhibit all developmental stages.

-Physarum polycephalum, an acellular slime mold or myxomycete popularly known as "the blob", is an amoeba with diverse cellular forms and broad geographic distribution.
+Physarum polycephalum, an acellular slime mold, or myxomycete, is an amoeba with diverse cellular forms and broad geographic distribution.
 The "acellular" moniker derives from the plasmodial stage of the life cycle: the plasmodium is a bright yellow macroscopic multinucleate coenocyte shaped in a network of interlaced tubes.
 This stage of the life cycle, along with its preference for damp shady habitats, likely contributed to the original mischaracterization of the organism as a fungus.
 P. polycephalum is used as a model organism for research into motility, cellular differentiation, chemotaxis, cellular compatibility, and the cell cycle.
 It is commonly cultivated.

 Life cycle and characteristics

 The two vegetative cell types, amoebae and plasmodia, differ markedly in morphology, physiology and behavior.
 Amoebae are microorganisms, typically haploid, that live primarily in the soil, where they phagocytose bacteria.
 In the laboratory, amoebae are grown on lawns of live or dead Escherichia coli on nutrient agar plates, where they can multiply indefinitely.
 Axenic culture of amoebae was achieved through selection of mutants capable of axenic growth.
 Under conditions of starvation or desiccation, the amoebae differentiate reversibly into dormant spores with cell walls.
 When immersed in water, amoebae differentiate reversibly into flagellated cells, which involves a major reorganization of the cytoskeleton.

 The plasmodium is typically diploid and propagates via growth and nuclear division without cytokinesis, resulting in the macroscopic multinucleate syncytium; in other words, a large single cell with multiple nuclei.
 While nutrients are available, the network-shaped plasmodium can grow to a foot or more in diameter.
 Like amoebae, the plasmodium can consume whole microbes, but also readily grows axenically in liquid cultures, nutrient agar plates and on nutrient-moistened surfaces.
 When nutrients are provided uniformly, the nuclei in the plasmodium divide synchronously, accounting for the interest in using P. polycephalum as a model organism to study the cell cycle, or more specifically the nuclear division cycle.
 When the plasmodium is starved, it has two alternative developmental pathways.
-In the dark, the plasmodium typically differentiates reversibly into a dormant "sclerotium" (the same term is used for dormant forms of fungal mycelia, but the myxomycete sclerotium is a very different structure).
+In the dark, the plasmodium typically differentiates reversibly into a dormant sclerotium (the same term is used for dormant forms of fungal mycelia, but the myxomycete sclerotium is a very different structure).
 When exposed to light, the starving plasmodium differentiates irreversibly into sporangia that are distinguished from other Physarum species by their multiple heads (hence polycephalum).
 Meiosis occurs during spore development, resulting in haploid dormant spores.
 Upon exposure to moist nutrient conditions, the spores develop into amoebae, or, in aqueous suspension, into flagellates.
 The life cycle is completed when haploid amoebae of different mating types fuse to form a diploid zygote that then develops by growth and nuclear division in the absence of cytokinesis into the multinucleate plasmodium.